by Pride Transport | Feb 10, 2021

 The importance of trip planning, logging correctly, accident procedures, winter driving (chaining), etc

 These are the secret sauce for success.
 Knowing how and why to trip plan.
 Knowing what logging correctly is going to help you avoid.
-The proper procedure for navigating through incidents or accidents..
-They will also teach things like weigh station etiquette, where to park for the night, and other tidbits that can only be taught by someone who has been there.
+The proper procedure for navigating through incidents or accidents.
+They will also teach things like weigh station etiquette, where to park for the night, how to handle driving during the winter, and other tidbits that can only be taught by someone who has been there.
 All valuable information will make their time behind the wheel safer, more comfortable, and make them a well-respected driver.

 How does the program work, and what are the steps to move the student forward as they progress

 As a trainer, you’re going to have to know when to give more information.
 What the next bit of information should be.
 Are they handling what’s being taught, and if not, how do you change your approach to help them really understand the information and skills your passing along to them. ?
 And, when are they ready to move on?
 Seeing the student and noting their progress carefully and being realistic about what they can and cannot handle will be key here.
 Knowing how the program works and the specific goals of each step will ensure that you’re allowing the student to progress at a good pace and making sure they’re digesting and implementing all that’s being taught.
 Timing is everything.
 Our program is flexible to ensure that the learning needs of the student are met at their pace.
 When the student otherwise completes the program, the trainer will submit them for upgrade to solo status.
 At that time, a written and road test is performed by the student, which the safety department oversees for extra assurance of thorough training, confidence and knowledge.